 Participant certification is dependent on meeting all course requirements.
 After participants successfully complete the Intel® Teach Essentials Online Course and achieve certification, you need to contact them via e-mail to notify them of their certifications and dates certified.
 Complete a Certificate of Completion for each participant teacher and attach it to the message.
-You also need to e-mail any participant who will not be certified and, when possible, suggest alternative training dates.
-Additionally, you need to report certification to your RTA Senior Trainer/Coordinator
+You also need to e-mail any participant who will not be certified and, wherever possible, suggest alternative training dates.
+Your state or sector coordinator may be able to suggest other participant courses which could be accessed.